Loledproski/knightfall-chess/README.md

 # Play the move.
 Know the story.

-A modern browser-based chess platform that combines beautiful design, competitive gameplay, and powerful post-game analysis.
-Challenge AI opponents, play online with friends, customize your board, and review every move with Stockfish-powered engine analysis.
+A modern browser-based chess platform where every game becomes a learning experience.
+Challenge progressive AI opponents, compete in real-time online matches, customize your board, and review every move with Stockfish-powered engine analysis and an interactive replay system.

 🌐 **Live Demo:** https://knightfall-chess.onrender.com